Forest-Economics-Goettingen/optimLanduse/README.md

 argument and increasing levels of uncertainty.*

-*CP: Hier ist auch was komisch* It can be seen that the land-cover allocation transition under raising uncertainty (Fig. 10) differs slightly from the multifunctional scenario shown above (Fig. 2).
-The here broadened state space leads an earlier increase of pasture (*CP:
+*CP: Hier ist auch was komisch* It can be seen that the land-cover allocation transition under increasing uncertainty levels (Fig. 10) differs slightly from the multi-functional scenario shown above (Fig.
-Ist hier gemeint: leads to selection of a larger share of pasture under low uncertainty levels as compared to…*).
+2).
+The here broadened state space leads a higher share of pasture under low uncertainty levels as compared to the multi-functional portfolio above (Fig. 5).

 <h3>
 <a name="7.
 Suggested">5.
 Suggested citation </a>